-Remember that while some carriers are worn over coats the AmaWrap is much more comfortable when worn under, so baby will also benefit from the warmth under your coat.
-Snowsuits could lead to overheating very quickly if also coupled with the wrap, your body heat and your coat.
-Not only this but if the snowsuit is on the larger side you run the risk of baby falling inside the snowsuit, impeding his breathing.
-Thick fleece all-in-ones with hoods (as shown in the picture) are wonderful to wear when baby is in any type of sling or car seat.
+Remember that while some carriers are worn overcoats the AmaWrap is worn under, so baby will benefit from the warmth under your coat.
+Snowsuits could lead to overheating very quickly if coupled with the wrap, your body heat and your coat.
+Not only this but if the snowsuit is on the larger side you run the risk of baby sliding inside the snowsuit.
+Thick fleece all-in-ones with hoods are wonderful to wear when the baby is in any type of sling or car seat.

-Most ladies find that their maternity coats provide ample room for baby inside if you want to button it up (and you get a little more wear out of it!) but in all honesty even if you don’t want to button it you will both be warm.
-You can purchase babywearing coats which will come with a panel which you can add when babywearing, however you may want to bear in mind whether you will be planning to use it next year and the year after before committing to it (unless you tend to buy a winter coat every year, in which case enjoy!)
+Most ladies find that their maternity coats provide ample room for their baby inside if you want to button up (and you get a little more wear out of it!) but even if you don’t want to button it you will both be warm.

 Use layers instead

-Rather than using a snowsuit, which if you needed to take it off you would be left with a rather cold baby dressed for indoor wear, layer your baby up.
+Rather than using a snowsuit, layer your baby up.
 That way, if you feel like he feels a little warm, you can strip off a layer.
-Feel free to use a jacket for baby, but not an extra thick coat.
-Babys legs and head are the only things which may not be protected by the warmth of the wrap, so do ensure that you layer the legs up with tights, fleece stockings, thick bootees, etc and ensure that baby is wearing a hat, as you lose a lot of body heat through your head.
+Feel free to use a jacket for baby, but not a puffy coat.
+Baby’s legs and head are the only things which may not be protected by the warmth of the wrap, so do ensure that you layer the legs up with tights, fleece stockings, thick booties, etc and ensure that baby is wearing a hat.

 Please do be mindful of your own layers.
 Ensure that they don’t ride up enough to make baby feel uncomfortable or at worse restrict their airflow, and also be mindful if you are wearing a scarf.